- 1 IRS Voluntary Disclosure Program Updated Practice

 IRS Voluntary Disclosure Program Updated Practice

 When a US Taxpayer is out of compliance with the Internal Revenue Service, they have different tax amnesty options available in order to voluntarily disclose their unreported money — and get into compliance.
-The IRS Voluntary Disclosure Program is a Federal Government program that provides Taxpayers an opportunity to disclose previously unreported offshore income, assets, investments and accounts to the Internal Revenue Service — and resolve their foreign and US tax matters.
+The IRS Voluntary Disclosure Program is a Federal Government program that provides Taxpayers an opportunity to disclose previously unreported offshore income, assets, investments, and accounts to the Internal Revenue Service — and resolve their foreign and US tax matters.
 The Internal Revenue Service’s Voluntary Disclosure Practice (VDP) has been a continuing practice of the IRS Criminal Investigation (CI) unit for many years.
 The goal of the Voluntary Disclosure Progam is to facilitate Offshore and Domestic Tax compliance for Taxpayers who do not qualify as non-willful.
-By making a timely and complete submission to the (New) Voluntary Disclosure Program, the IRS will evaluate the Taxpayer’s facts and circumstances, determine which penalties should apply and complete the process with a closing letter (Form 906).
-In exchange, the US Government will usually refrain from pursuing criminal prosecution and special agent investigations against the Taxpayer(s) — and while it does not guarantee “immunity,” Taxpayers often avoid any criminal prosecution for prior year noncompliance.
+By making a timely and complete submission to the (New) Voluntary Disclosure Program, the IRS will evaluate the Taxpayer’s facts and circumstances, determine which penalties should apply, and complete the process with a closing letter (Form 906).
+In exchange, the US Government will usually refrain from pursuing criminal prosecution and special agent investigations against the Taxpayer(s) — and while it does not guarantee “immunity,” Taxpayers often avoid any criminal prosecution for the prior year noncompliance.
 The updated procedures are a great deal for non-compliant Taxpayers.
 The New IRS Voluntary Disclosure procedures were updated in 2019, at the close of OVDP.
-The IRS Voluntary Disclosure Program (VDP) allows U.S. Taxpayers to safely get into compliance and regain their peace-of-mind about tax filings.
+The IRS Voluntary Disclosure Program (VDP) allows U.S. Taxpayers to safely get into compliance and regain their peace of mind about tax filings.
 In recent years, the IRS has taken an aggressive position regarding foreign accounts compliance.
 FBAR penalties can be substantially worse if a person is under FBAR Audit instead of voluntarily disclosing under the program.
 The goal of IRS Voluntary Disclosure is to avoid a criminal tax investigation.
-If a person can qualify as non-willful, they may qualify for the streamlined filing compliance as well.
+If a person can qualify as non-willful, they may qualify for streamlined filing compliance as well.
 The tax and legal team at Golding & Golding have successfully handled offshore disclosure matters for clients located all over the world.

 IRS Voluntary Disclosure Program Basics